lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

-### Address-Of
+### Address-of

-In section "Variable and function invocation", we said we will modify `LI/LC`
+In section "Variable and function invocation," we said we will modify `LI/LC`
 instructions dynamically, now it is the time.
 We said that we'll load the
-address of a variable first and call `LI/LC` instruction to load the actual
+address of a variable first and call the `LI/LC` instructions to load the
-content according to the type:
+actual content according to the type:

 ```
 IMM <addr>